ebmdatalab/openprescribing-data/README.md

 **fetcher**: The name of a python script, which should be placed in the `fetchers/` directory, which gets data for this source.
 Fetchers should be idempotent.
 When run, if a fetcher finds new data, it should place the new data in a timestamped folder at `data/<id>/<year>_<month>`.

-**importers**: a list of importers, each elemnt of which should be the name of a Django management command (plus switches) in the main app which knows how to import this data.
+**importers**: a list of importers, each element of which should be the name of a Django management command (plus switches) in the main app which knows how to import this data.
 The command must have a `--filename` switch, and the `importer` definition must include a regex as its value which is expected to match the filename

+**after_import**: a list of Django management commands that should be run following a successful import run.

 **depends_on**: a list of source ids which should be imported before this source can be imported.